Swa-s-tik/InSightfulAI/README.md

 One feature I'm particularly proud of is the seamless integration of multiple AI capabilities into a single, intuitive interface.
 The ability to switch between question answering, summarization, sentiment analysis, and other features without changing contexts provides a smooth, efficient workflow for users.

 ## What we learned
+While the focus was initially on the AI components, I found myself diving into the world of UX design.
+Understanding how journalists and content creators work and tailoring the interface to their needs became a crucial part of the project.
+This unexpected foray into UX design has been incredibly rewarding and has broadened my skill set in ways I hadn't anticipated.

 ## What's next for InSightful AI
 While InSightful AI is already a powerful tool, the journey is far from over.
 Future enhancements could include: